The Inner Architecture of Consciousness

 It survived.
 And it is time to read it properly.

-Day One… Shailputri: The Beginning
+Day One… Shailputri: The Foundation

 Bhog: Pure Ghee